seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **GRATIANO**
 Nerissa, cheer yon stranger; bid her welcome.
-Your hand, Salerio: what’s the news from Venice?
+Your hand, Salerio: what's the news from Venice?
 How doth that royal merchant, good Antonio?
 I know he will be glad of our success;
 We are the Jasons, we have won the fleece.